 Keep Policies Current

-It’s especially important to keep program, rules and procedure guidelines up-to-date, confirming any changes are conversed clearly to all employees right away.
+It’s especially important to keep all polices including program, rules and procedure guidelines up-to-date, confirming any changes are conversed clearly to all employees right away.

 Key Benefits of Policy Development